apigee/api-platform-samples/doc-samples/java-hello/README.md

-# Using a Java callout: hello world
+# How to create a Java callout

 This sample is a simple proxy that uses a Java Callout policy.
-This sample is designed to be used with the Apigee Edge doc topic [How to use a Java Callout(http://docs.apigee.com/api-reference/content/how-create-java-callout).
+This sample is designed to be used with the Apigee Edge doc topic [How to use a Java Callout](http://docs.apigee.com/api-reference/content/how-create-java-callout).
 Please refer to that topic to learn more.

 # Ask the community